 British Horse Society

 Valley Farm is highly commended by the British Horse Society and is an approved Livery Yard and Riding Centre.
 The BHS exam system is one of the most widely respected worldwide.
-Our Staff and students are qualified with BHS exams, or are training towards them, and are happy to assist clients to train for BHS progressive tests and exams if required.
+Our Staff and students are qualified with BHS exams, or are training towards them, and are happy to assist clients to train for BHS progressive awards and assessments if required.
 In 2018 following the sale of Newton Hall Equitation Centre, Rossie Theobald, who is a highly respected BHS level 5 coach joined our team and is able to share her extensive knowledge with us and with clients.
+We hold BHS assessment days at Valley Farm.

 Animal welfare is so important to us that we have dedicated a whole page on our website, rather than just a few lines here.